 Health, Wealth and Financial Goals Determine Product

-About half of long-term care insurance policies sold today are of the traditional, standalone design.
+About 20% of long-term care insurance policies sold today are of the traditional, standalone design.

 The premiums you pay are a sunk cost.
 In other words, the money is gone.
 You don’t expect to get your premium dollars back.